Veterans Benefits – Vietnam Veterans’ Presumptive Exposure to Agent Orange

 Also, it does not matter how long the veteran served in Vietnam – one day or one year is treated the same.
 The VA is required to assume that all Vietnam veterans were exposed to Agent Orange.
 It does not need to look into the specific facts of each veteran’s service there.

-That is important, especially 40 years after the fact, because it is usually pretty easy to know whether or not someone served in Vietnam.
-It is much more difficult to prove what chemicals you were exposed to during service and the amount of exposure.
+That is important because it is usually pretty easy to know whether or not someone served in Vietnam.
+Veterans find it difficult to prove the type and amount of their chemical exposure during service.

 Those issues would be hard for the veteran to establish and hard for the VA to decide.
 Because of that, VA adopted regulations that streamlined Agent Orange claims to make them less burdensome for veterans and faster for the VA to process.